chalujugo/get-vaxxed/README.md

 # get-vaxxed
-A simple space-invaders type game
+A simple space-invaders type game made with Swift (SpriteKit and GameKit), not realeased on the App Store (for now)

 * Shoot incoming COVID-19 viruses and earn points
 * Every virus you miss causes you to lose one life